Quantum Control Landscapes: A Closer Look: Unitary Operator Landscape

-This characterization of the critical points on $\UU(N)$, which can be traced back to at least \cite{frankel1965}, provides the motivation for the claim in \cite{rabitz2005} that the landscape for unitary operator optimization has critical points only at these values of the fidelity, and that all critical points $U$, except $U=\pm V$, which correspond to the global maximum and minimum of $\G_V(U)$, respectively, are saddle points.
-As in the pure-state transfer case, to conclude this for the optimization problem over $L^2(0,T)$ from the observations about the critical points of $\G_V$ as a functional on $\UU(N)$, it is implicitly assumed that the solution functional $U_f(T)$ is regular, in the differential geometric sense of having a Jacobian of full rank, everywhere over $L^2(0,T)$. \cite{hsieh2008a} includes the condition that variations of the controls can be used to generate any local variation of $U(T)$ as part of the definition of controllability.
-As before, the full-rank-everywhere assumption is problematic as it can not be satisfied in general.
-Indeed, for any constant control $f\equiv\mu$, the trajectory $U_{\mu}(t)$ will be a linear combination of expressions $e^{-i \lambda_j t}$, where $\lambda_j$ are the eigenvalues of $H_0+\mu H_1$.
-The gradient of the solution operator at this point $-iU_{\mu}(T,\tau)H_1 U_{\mu}(\tau)$ is therefore a linear combination of functions $e^{i(\lambda_j-\lambda_k)\tau}$ for $j,k\in\{1,\ldots,N\}$, or equivalently of the real functions $1,\cos((\lambda_j-\lambda_k)\tau), \sin((\lambda_j-\lambda_k) \tau)$ for $1\leq j<k\leq N$, of which there are only $N^2-N+1<\dim\uu(N)=N^2$.
-More generally the rank of the Jacobian where all controls are constants $\mu_m$ is at most $N^2-N+M$ because, in the eigenbasis of $H_0+\sum \mu_m H_m$, the diagonal elements of each $U_{\vec{\mu}}(\tau)^{\dag}H_m U_{\vec{\mu}}(\tau)$ are constant functions.
-The observation that constant controls are singular in the sense of not being full-rank has also been made recently in \cite{wu2009} but without fully considering the implications for the validity of the landscape results.
-Also, the application of results in \cite{chitour2008} as suggested in \cite{wu2009} is problematic, as the former work, originating in sub-Riemannian geometry requires a (strictly) positive definite running costs on the controls, which serves as a regularizing term and is not present in our case, and highly undesirable as it would prevent us from ever reaching the global maximum of the actual objective function.
-Also properties generic over the infinite dimensional space of vector fields, such as the main results of \cite{chitour2008} or \cite{bonnard1997}, need not hold for any instance within the finite dimensional subset of right-invariant vector fields which we restrict attention to.
-Thus, it is still not clear whether the fidelity $\F_V$ over $L^2(0,T)$ has critical points that do not satisfy the criteria above, and whether these can be attractive.
-Before we study the fidelity over $L^2(0,T)$, it is useful to briefly consider the critical points of $\F_V(U)$ on the Lie group in more detail, as there are some subtleties one should be aware of; in particular when the system evolution is restricted to a subgroup of $\UU(N)$ such as $\SU(N)$, attractive critical points may emerge even on the group and it may desirable to eliminate these by modifying the performance index.
+Also, the application of results in Ref.~\refcite{chitour2008} as suggested in Ref.~\refcite{wu2009} is problematic as the former work, originating in sub-Riemannian geometry requires a strictly positive-definite running costs on the controls, which serves as a regularizing term and is \emph{not} present in the optimal control problems defined above, and is generally undesirable as it prevents us from ever reaching the global maximum of the actual objective function.
+Also properties generic over the infinite dimensional space of vector fields, such as the main results of Refs~\refcite{chitour2008} or \refcite{bonnard1997}, need not hold for any instance within the finite dimensional subset of right-invariant vector fields which we restrict attention to.
+Thus, none of these arguments can guarantee the absence of traps for the fidelity $\F_V$ over $L^2(0,T)$, and we shall show in the following that traps do indeed exist.
+Before we study the fidelity over $L^2(0,T)$ further, however, it is useful to briefly consider the critical points of $\F_V(U)$ on the Lie group in more detail, as there are some subtle issues one should be aware of.
+In particular when the system evolution is restricted to a subgroup of $\UU(N)$ such as $\SU(N)$, attractive critical points may emerge even on the group and it may desirable to eliminate these by modifying the performance index.